tonyxu1/backend-challenge-go/README.md

 1. The `PORT` and `ADDRESS_FILE_DIR` are optional, will use default values if not provided.
 2. The `ADDRESS_FILE_DIR` is the directory that contains the `addresses.jsonl` file.
 3. The `addresses.jsonl` file is a list of addresses that we will use to get the contract metadata.
 4. Decimal places are set to be 0 for all tokens, which is correct value for NFTs
+5. Some of hardcoded values should be configurable.
+6. New query parameter should be added to return all tokens e.g. `/tokens?q=all_tokens`
+7. Since the metadata is loaded asyncronously, we may not return any values for a query in first few seconds.